-As a result of EU protections, a piece of clothing, a bag, a shoe, etc. can receive either registered drawings and models protection or benefit from a different type of assurance: design protections for unregistered Community models and designs.
+As a result of EU protections, a piece of clothing, a handbag, an Italian shoe, etc. can receive either registered drawings and models protection or benefit from a different type of assurance: design protections for unregistered Community models and designs.

 For your design or model to register for protection based on either of these EU guidelines, it must be “new and endowed with an individual and lawful character”.
 What does that mean?
 Well...